Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Preliminaries

-\subsubsection{QIM.}
+\subsubsection{QIM}

-QIM is a popular method for non-reversible watarmrking \cite{moulin2005data}.
-Its rationale can be explained by the example in Fig. \ref{Fig. QIM embed model}(a).
-The circle and cross positions of Fig. \ref{Fig. QIM embed model}(a) denote two sets $\Lambda_0$ and $\Lambda_1$, and they are arranged alternately.
-Given a host/cover sample $s\in\mathbb{R}$ and a one-bit message $m \in \{0,1\}$, the watermarked value is simply moving $s$ to the nearest point in $\Lambda_0$ when $m=0$, and to the nearest point in $\Lambda_1$ when $m=1$.
+QIM (Quantization Index Modulation) is a widely used method for non-reversible watermarking \cite{chen2001quantization,moulin2005data,lyu2023optimized,Feng2016}.
+Its rationale can be explained using the example shown in Fig. \ref{Fig. QIM embed model}(a).
+The circle and cross positions in Fig. \ref{Fig. QIM embed model}(a) represent two sets, $\Lambda_0$ and $\Lambda_1$, arranged alternately.
+Given a host or cover sample $s\in\mathbb{R}$ and a one-bit message $m \in \{0,1\}$, the watermarked value is obtained by moving $s$ to the nearest point in $\Lambda_0$ when $m=0$, and to the nearest point in $\Lambda_1$ when $m=1$.